What is a Psychiatrist?

 What is the difference between a psychiatrist and a psychologist?

-Both psychiatrists and psychologists conduct psychotherapy and research, but there are significant differences between the two professions.
+Both psychiatrists and psychologists conduct psychotherapy and research, but there are two significant differences between the two professions.

 What are good qualities for a psychiatrist to have?